hardworking-toptal-dev/liquid-staking/README.md

 proofs

-a proof is a nonce for the next sha256 hash of a virtual block header within the liquid staking contract. the virtual block header is a concatenation of the following fields:
+a proof is a nonce for the next sha256 hash meeting the difficulty requirements set by the liquid staking contract. a proof is a hash of the following:
-* the block height
-* the timestamp
+* entropy
-* the total amount of native token staked
+* miner's bech32 address
-* the previous nonce
+* nonce
-* the previous header hash

-miners will search for the next nonce by appending random bytes to the header and hashing it until they find a hash that, when bech32 encoded, starts with a certain keyword (e.g. "j0e").
+miners will search for the next nonce by iteratively until they find a hash that starts with a number of zeros defined by difficulty.

 delegations